cadrev/corrupt-check/README.md

 The challenge in archiving the camera images is that sometimes the images are corrupted upon receiving.
-To seggregate between the good and bad images, a simple machine learning model is made to clean the data set worth of 30000 images.
+To segregate between the good and bad images, a simple machine learning model is made to clean the data set worth of 30000 images.